yuhattor/copilot-metrics-csv-exporter/README.md

 1. Set up the following secrets in the GitHub repository:
    - `GITHUB_TOKEN`: GitHub token with the right permissions for GitHub Copilot Metrics(See the detail: https://docs.github.com/rest/copilot/copilot-usage)
    - `ENTERPRISE_SLUG`: Name of the enterprise
+2. That's it.
+Now all you have to do is sleep and wait.
+Alternatively, it can be triggered manually.
+---
 ## Usage for each script

 This script will generate CSV files for the Usage Metrics API